-Pilot Assist has several limitations and only works if all the necessary conditions are met.
-If the driving conditions change during your drive, Pilot Assist can deactivate automatically.
+Adaptive cruise control has several limitations and only works if all the necessary conditions are met.
+If the driving conditions change during your drive, adaptive cruise control can be automatically deactivated.

-Scenarios where Pilot Assist may automatically deactivate include, but are not limited to, instances where:
+Scenarios where adaptive cruise control may automatically deactivate include, but are not limited to, instances where:

-- You are not driving actively.
-You must stay attentive and keep both of your hands on the steering wheel, even when driving with steering assistance. - You open a door or unbuckle your seatbelt. - You change gears.
-Pilot Assist cannot support you in gears N or R. - You leave the direction indicator on for a long time when driving with steering assistance.
-This can indicate that you are not fully focused. - You manually speed up and maintain a higher driving speed than the target speed.
-This indicates that you want to return to full manual control of your car. - Camera or radar conditions for Pilot Assist are not met.
+- You open a door or unbuckle your seatbelt. - You change gears.
+Adaptive cruise control can only support you when D is selected. - You manually speed up and maintain a higher driving speed than the target speed.
+This indicates that you want to return to full manual control of your car. - Camera or radar conditions for adaptive cruise control are not met.

 10.4.2.4.
-Adaptive cruise control
+Adjusting the target speed for adaptive cruise control